rahulkfernandes/rahulkfernandes/README.md

 - 👀 I’m interested in **Machine Learning, Data Science, Statistics and Software Engineering**

-- 🌱 I’m currently a graduate student at Rochester Institute of Technology in the MS Data Science program
+- 🌱 I’m an MS Data Science graduate from Rochester Institute of Technology

 - 📫 How to reach me **rahulkfernandes@gmail.com**